derekwolpert/CalmCloud/README.md

 </div>
 ...//
 ```
-Addtionally, the waveform container can be clicked on to adjust the audio's playback position.
-As seen in the code snippet below, this is done by converting the relative location of a *click* to a precentage, which is then sent to the ``Redux`` *store* to be accessed by other ``React`` compontents.
+Additionally, the waveform container can be clicked on to adjust the audio's playback position.
+As seen in the code snippet below, this is done by converting the relative location of a *click* to a percentage, which is then sent to the ``Redux`` *store* to be accessed by other ``React`` components.
 ```
 //...
     handleProgress(e) {